BoltzExchange/boltz-web-app/README.md

 Your app is ready to be deployed!

 ## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)
+You can deploy the `dist` folder to github pages.